 Longhorn Wellness Center Programs

-Longhorn Wellness Peers participate in a three-semester course, provide interactive and educational outreach activities such as presenting workshops to student groups, and develop initiatives that positively impact students’ health.
+Longhorn Wellness Peer Educators participate in a three-semester course, provide interactive and educational outreach activities and develop initiatives that positively impact students’ health.
 New peer educators are recruited each February and March for the following school year.Get Involved

-The UT Body Project is designed to help female-identifying students navigate cultural pressures and empowers participants to create and affirm positive body image.
-The program consists of four one-hour small-group sessions facilitated once a week by trained peer educators.
-Students are recruited to join the group at the beginning of each semester.Get Involved
+The UT Body Project is designed to help female-identifying college students resist cultural pressures to conform to the appearance-ideal standard of female beauty, reduce their pursuit of unrealistic bodies and empower them to create and affirm positive body image.
+The groups are fun, empowering and highly interactive.
+Recruitment for the group occurs at the beginning of each semester.Get Involved

 The Voices Against Violence (VAV) student org is dedicated to promoting a campus culture of consent and healthy relationships.
-We host events, activities, and conversations around interpersonal violence prevention.
+VAV hosts events, activities and conversations around interpersonal violence prevention.
 Students can join at any time and membership is open to any enrolled UT Austin student.Get Involved

 If you have about any questions about the above opportunities, please reach out to us via email.